 Although it might seem odd, you should ideally avoid going out on a bright sunny day.
-A cloudy (but not rainy!) day is perfect as it will create a nice soft light – and avoid bright patches of dappled sunlight, which can be distracting in your photographs.
+A cloudy (but not rainy!) day is perfect as it will create a nice soft light – and try to avoid bright patches of dappled sunlight, which can be a bit distracting in your photographs.

 How to take your own bluebell photographs